c4em/collei/README.md

 <h3>Paste your cookies in the repository secret</h3>
 Create a new secret called <code>GENSHIN_COOKIES</code> or <code>STARRAIL_COOKIES</code> respectively and paste your cookies.
-If both your Star Rail and Genshin accounts are connected to the same Hoyoverse account, paste the same cookie in each.
+If both your Star Rail and Genshin accounts are connected to the same Hoyoverse account, paste the same cookie in each. <br>
+If you don't have a Star Rail or Genshin Impact account there is no need to provide the cookie.
+It will lead to a failed run otherwise.
 <img src="https://files.catbox.moe/1bvc55.png">

 <h3>Give the action write permissions</h3>